 - Explain to your confidants what to expect in terms of future absences, and let them know there may be times when your mood and productivity will be affected.
 Don’t be afraid to ask if you can rely on them for help.
 It’s better to let them prepare for handling a few of your duties beforehand than to spring it on them at the last minute.

 - Consider letting people know if you expect your appearance to change in terms of hair loss, skin and weight changes.
-Explain to them that it's part of the process of getting better — you may even throw in a joke about how you needed a makeover anyway.
+Explain to them that it’s part of the process of getting better.

-- Most importantly, reassure your co-workers that you're not disappearing on them.
-You'll still be in the loop with their assistance and you're still an integral part of the team.
+- Most importantly, reassure your coworkers that you’re not disappearing on them.
+You’ll still be in the loop with their assistance and remind them that you’re still an integral part of the team.